pulumi/pulumi-hugo/themes/default/content/learn/_index.md

 overview: |
     <h2 class="learn-h2">Welcome to Learn Pulumi!</h2>

-    Learn all the concepts of Pulumi, along with best practices and
+    Learn all the concepts of Pulumi, along with best practices and architectural patterns.
-    architectural patterns.

-    Each tutorial will step you through exploring Pulumi and completing a
-    project.
-Start with Pulumi Fundamentals to get comfortable with
-    vocabulary, then try another pathway to explore more!
+    Each tutorial will step you through exploring Pulumi and completing a project.
+Start with Pulumi Fundamentals to get comfortable with vocabulary, then try another pathway to explore more!
 ---

-Ipsum lorem
+Learn all the concepts of Pulumi, along with best practices and architectural patterns.

+Each tutorial will step you through exploring Pulumi and completing a project.
+Start with Pulumi Fundamentals to get comfortable with vocabulary, then try another pathway to explore more!